juristr/fabiangosebrink.github.io/_posts/2014-09-02-wpf-basics-i-how-to-make-first-steps-of-databinding.md

 You see that the MainWindow.xaml which we edited above and the viewmodel.
 We just have no connection until here.

 In the last part you have to let the view know about its datacontext.
 This property can be set to nearly every viewmodel but its the source for the view where to get their data from.
-So the &#8220;Text&#8221;-Property in XAML gets its value from&#8230;what?
+So the "Text"-Property in XAML gets its value from&#8230;what?
 You can set the datacontext in XAML but I think its easier to set this in the codebehind. **<span style="text-decoration: underline;">This is the only thing you should set there!</span>**

-<pre class="lang:c# decode:true ">public partial class MainWindow : Window
+<pre><code class="cs">public partial class MainWindow : Window
 {
 	public MainWindow()
 	{
 		InitializeComponent();
 		DataContext = new MainViewModel();
 	}
-}</pre>
+}</code></pre>

 And there you go.
 Now the view does know about the datacontext which is completely seperated.
 It is offering the information about properties and if you press F5 to run the solution you should see something like this: